The Adventures of Tintin publication history: Reissue

-L'intégrale des œuvres d'Hergé, comprenant les Aventures de Tintin et ses autres séries.
+A complete series of works by Hergé, including his other comic series alongside the Adventures of Tintin.

 While all the albums have been reprinted many times, Tintin in the Land of the Soviets is a special case.
 When Hergé began reworking the first adventures after World War II, he categorically refused to rework this first story, as he considered it a youthful error and as it would involve a huge amount of work to establish reliable documentation and rework all the drawings.
 However, many readers were clamoring for this adventure to be reissued, especially as the original album, published in a small number of copies in 1930, was nowhere to be found.
 Counterfeits began to appear, and the album sold at a high price on the black market.
 Although the artist agreed to publish his work without the slightest alteration, it was his publisher who finally objected.
 In September 1969, 500 copies of a reproduction of the album produced by Studios Hergé were offered to friends of the author.

 In 1973, Tintin in the Land of the Soviets was finally published in the first volume of the Archives Hergé, which also included Tintin in the Congo, Tintin in America, and Les Aventures de Totor, C. P. desHannetons.
 In 1981, a facsimile was produced, selling 100,000 copies in just three months.
 In 1999, for Tintin's 70th anniversary, Casterman, with the authorization of the Fondation Hergé, reissued the album in the same form as the other albums in the series, a decision that went against the author's wishes.
 In 2017, a colorized version of the album - without any reworking of the drawing - was finally published.